web

 Whilst it is possible that the defendant will also be outside the court room at times, it does not follow that you must sit in the same area.
 Many courts have large communal areas and will announce each case over a tannoy so that if you wish, you can sit away from the defendant.
 Alternatively, speak to the court usher and tell them where you are going to be.

 At most courts there will also be the Witness Service/Victim Support who will be able to provide a separate room for you if you do not want to sit in the communal area.
-It is perfectly understandable that you would not want to sit outside the court with the defendant in your case.
+It is perfectly understandable that you would not want to sit outside the court with the defendant.

 Alternatively, you can contact the Officer in the Case who may be able to make alternative arrangements for you.